floriandejonckheere/flippr/README.md

 Open [localhost:5173](http://localhost:5173) in your browser.
 If you seeded the database, you can log in with `admin`/`password` or `user`/`password`.

+# Assets

+Uploaded images are stored at `static/uploads`.
+Serve this directory with a web server to make the images accessible.

 # License

 The software is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).